dandes3/nachos/vm/README.txt

             making a 2d array, with the first dimension as the number of pages that the executable, and the second as 128 (size of a page).
 This emulates what the process would appear as in a virtual memory space.
-We then write each of the 128 byte arrays to the corrosponding disk sector from the diskSectors array.
+We then write each of the 128 byte arrays to the corresponding disk sector from the diskSectors array.

         -- During a fork, we perform the same operation with the page table.
 We then look at the parent's address space, and for each page in the address space and if the page is in memory, we set the lock bit to true, and copy the page from memory into a local buffer.
-This buffer is then writter to disk utilizing the sector found from diskSectors.
+This buffer is then written to disk utilizing the sector found from diskSectors.
 If the page is not in memory however, we read into the buffer, then write it into the child's sector (from the child's diskSector array).

         -- Our entire implementation of a pageFault protocol is locked with FaultLock.
-            This is the case for both externel and internel machine page faults, as they are executed and handled by the same function, in the same manner.
+            This is the case for both external and internal machine page faults, as they are executed and handled by the same function, in the same manner.

         -- During a page fault, we delegate finding a page to remove from memory to a